 In general, you should not buy more than 8-10 stocks as it becomes really difficult for a retail investor to monitor more stocks.
 Besides, over-diversification kills the profit.

-13. How much returns can I expect from the market?
+13. How many returns can I expect from the market?

 Your stock portfolio will always consist of multiple stocks.
 At any particular time, some stocks will perform excellently well, while some will not.
 Your portfolio returns will be the average of both.

-During a good market, your portfolio can give you a return as high as 30-35% (the benchmark index nifty alone gave a return of over 26% last year (2017)).
-However, during a bad market- the returns can be as low as 2-5% (maybe even negative).
+During a good market, your portfolio can give you a return as high as 30-35% (the benchmark index Nifty alone gave a return of over 50.20% in the last year till Sept 2021).
+However, during a bad market- the returns can be as low as 2-5% or maybe even negative.

-Warren Buffett, the greatest investor of all time, has got an annual return of 22.% for a period of last 5 decades.
+Warren Buffett, the greatest investor of all time, has got an annual return of 22.% for the period of the last 5 decades.
 You can treat his returns as a benchmark.